Nek5000/nekRS/README.md

 ## Current Limitations

-* Only basic functionality is available
+* Only the basic functionality of Nek5000 is available
 * Kernels are optimized primarily for latest NVIDIA GPUs

 ## Contributing